HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Photo showing a leaf of a Howea belmoreana (Sentry Palm) by Granitethighs.

-Both plants are expensive to buy and we won't pretend otherwise.
+Both plants are expensive to buy.
 But they can both make a bold statement piece whilst looking handsome for years and you'll likely get more bang for your buck than smaller or cheaper houseplants.
 If you have a large space to fill, this palm could be a great fit.

 Tom Knight profile photo